tlabHybrid/RealtimeQuantitativeBilayer/README.md

 The following software/libraries/packages and hardware are required for Bila-kit to properly function.
 If you don't have any of these, install them before using Bila-kit.

 ### Microsoft Visual Studio
-* Download and install the IDE from [the official homepage] (https://visualstudio.microsoft.com/ja/vs/).
+* Download and install the IDE from [the official homepage](https://visualstudio.microsoft.com/ja/vs/).
   * Bila-kit is developed by Visual Studio Community 2019.

 ### Qt
-* Download and install the package from [the official homepage] (https://www.qt.io/ja-jp/download-open-source).
+* Download and install the package from [the official homepage](https://www.qt.io/ja-jp/download-open-source).
   * Bila-kit uses Qt 5.15.2 (MSVC 2019 32-bit) in the open-source edition.

 ### Connecting Qt to Visual Studio